Graduate Policies and Procedures

 - Satisfactory progress in meeting admission conditions that were imposed at the time of admission.

-- Maintenance of a minimum 3.0 cumulative grade point average (GPA) in graduate courses in the degree program.
+- Maintenance of a minimum 3.00 cumulative grade point average (GPA) in graduate courses.
+Students changing graduate programs may petition the Graduate Dean if their cumulative grade point average is below a 3.00.

 - Satisfactory progress in meeting program degree requirements.

-Unless on an approved leave of absence, a graduate student in a degree program must maintain continuous enrollment during the fall and spring (long session) semesters of each academic year.
+Doctoral and Masters students performing dissertation or thesis work must maintain continuous enrollment of at least three semester credit hours during the fall and spring (long session) semesters of each academic year,unless they have been granted a leave of absence.
+A leave of absence request is not necessary for those students not engaged in dissertation or thesis work.
 A graduate student who fails to register in any given long session will be permitted to re-enroll through his/her program office in any two subsequent semesters provided the student was in good academic standing at the time of last enrollment.

 A continuing student in good academic standing may register in one of three ways: